TrushilBudhia/Fitness-Tracker/README.md

 An application where you can view, create and track daily workouts.

 You can log multiple exercises in a workout on a given day.
-Tha application allows you to track the name, type, weight, sets, reps, and duration of exercise
+The application allows you to track the name, type, weight, sets, reps, and duration of the exercise.

 The application uses the Mongo database with a Mongoose schema and handles routes with Express.